-Capital assets are capitalized at cost (or estimated historical cost) and updated for additions and retirements during the year.
+Capital assets (except for intangible right-to-use lease assets which are discussed below) are capitalized at cost (or estimated historical cost) and updated for additions and retirements during the year.
 The Library was able to estimate the historical cost for the initial reporting of infrastructure by back trending (i.e., estimating the current replacement cost of the infrastructure to be capitalized and using an appropriate price-level index to deflate the cost to the acquisition year or estimated acquisition year).
 Donated capital assets are recorded at their acquisition values as of the date received.
 The Library maintains a capitalization threshold of \$1,500.
 The Library does not possess any infrastructure.
+Improvements are capitalized; the costs of normal maintenance and repairs that do not add to the value of the asset or materially extend an asset's life are not capitalized.

-Notes to the Basic Financial Statements For the Year Ended December 31, 2021
+Notes to the Basic Financial Statements For the Year Ended December 31, 2022